amballa/Unit-2-Project/index.md

                           )
 model_xgb.fit(X_train, y_train);
 ```
-I trained 5 tree-based models, also with default parameters to see how they would perfrom with the severe class imbalance.
-The decision tree
+I trained 5 tree-based models (with default parameters) to see how they would handle the severe class imbalance.
+The random forest model fared the worst with an meager F1 score of 0.19 - a combination of perfect precision but terrible recall .
+Despite having a validation accuracy below baseline, the decision tree model did a better job (F1 = 0.40) and "took more chances" at predicting a positive draft status.

 ### Initial Model Comparison
 To decide which model to go with, ...

+Below are

 ![image](https://user-images.githubusercontent.com/92558174/147169110-851030dd-5c67-475d-9338-12fd9ec18d47.png)